pumpkin and ricotta lasagne

 100g pinenuts toasted.

 1. Preheat oven to 180C and line 2 trays with baking paper.
-And grease a baking tray approximately 27cm x 33cm.
+And grease a baking dish approximately 27cm x 33cm.

-2. Peel and cut in half the pumpkin.
-Use a mandolin to get the pumpkin evenly sliced and approx 4mm thick.
-Spread over the two lined baking trays and lightly drizzle olive oil, lightly grated nutmeg, salt and pepper over pumpkin.
-Cook in oven for 20 - 25 minutes.
+2. Place pumpkin over the two lined baking trays and lightly drizzle olive oil, lightly grated nutmeg, salt and pepper over pumpkin.
+Bake in oven for 20 minutes.

-3. In the meantime, in a bowl mix ricotta, 2 tablespoons of pecorino, lightly beaten egg and season to taste.
+3. In the meantime, get a bowl and mix the ricotta, 2 tablespoons of pecorino, lightly beaten egg and season to taste.
 Set aside.

-5. For the Roux: In a small saucepan, melt the butter gently and add the flour.
+4. For the Roux: In a small saucepan, melt the ghee/ butter gently and add the flour.
 Whisk flour off stovetop and then back on to cook out the flour for a minute.
-Add the almond milk little by little, whisking continuously.
-Take off heat and add parmesan, nutmeg and salt and pepper to taste and whisk through.
+Add the milk little by little, whisking continuously.
+Take off heat and add parmesan, nutmeg, salt and pepper to taste and whisk through.

-6. Get the greased baking tray.
-Evenly, with 1 sheet of pasta cut in half line to cover base of tray.
-Then spread half of the roux mixture with the back of a spoon, evenly spread one layer of the cooked pumpkin, lightly drizzle some of the burnt sage butter, dollop 1/3 of the ricotta mixture with teaspoon sized amounts.
-Then repeat pasta, roux, pumpkin, sage and ricotta once more.
+5. Get the greased baking dish.
+Evenly, with 1 sheet of pasta cut in half and to cover base of tray.
+Then spread 1/3 of the roux mixture with the back of a spoon, evenly spread one layer of the cooked pumpkin, dollop 1/2 of the ricotta mixture with teaspoon sized amounts.
+Then repeat pasta, roux, pumpkin and ricotta once more.

-7. Put the final layer of pasta on and spread the last 1/3 of the ricotta over the top of the pasta sheets, sprinkle 2 tablespoon of pecorino cheese.
+6. Put the final layer of pasta on and spread the leftover roux on top, sprinkle 2 tablespoon of pecorino cheese.
 Pour 200ml of water in the 4 corners of the baking tray before it goes into the oven.

-8. Bake in the oven for 40 minutes covered with baking paper and foil.
+7. Bake in the oven for 30 minutes covered with baking paper and foil on top.
 Then take off baking paper and foil and cook for another 10 minutes until golden brown on top.
+Let lasagne sit for 10 minutes before serving.